 Torrents are a popular way to download and share files over the internet.
 Here are some benefits of using torrents:

-• Large file sharing: Torrenting is an intelligent method to quickly distribute a large chunk of data and save money on bandwidth.
-You can send files as large as 100 GB, thanks to torrenting.
+- Large file sharing: Torrenting is an intelligent method for quickly distributing a large chunk of data and saving money on bandwidth.
+Thanks to torrenting, you can send files as large as 100 GB.

 Torrenting safety and legality: In short